Stretching a PowerPoint presentation across the desktop

 Maximum number of monitors

-The maximum number of monitors isn't known, but the often-cited limit of 10 monitors on Windows 2000/XP is only a limitation of the Display Properties applet, not the system as a whole.
+The maximum number of monitors isn't known, but the often-cited limit of 10 monitors is only a limitation of the Display Properties applet, not the system as a whole.
 So installing more than 10 monitors should work fine, but you would need a custom application, for example UltraMon, to configure them.
 See this newsgroup thread for more information.

 I have tested a 12-monitor Windows XP system with 3 Matrox G450 MMS quad cards, using UltraMon for configuration.
 Colorgraphic has built a 16-monitor system with Xentera GT cards, and expects to be able to run up to 64 monitors: see this thread and this thread for more information.